First of all, what the heck is elevator pitch and why do we need to do it?

 Revealing your achievements (or those of your team)

 No-one wants to buy a pig in a poke, so outline your main achievements or, in their absence, a vision of what you want to achieve.

 Talk about your experiences and greatest achievements so that the listener can clearly understand what distinguishes you from your competitors.
 Highlight the most important thing your product or service offers to your customers.
 Even better if it can be expressed in numbers.

 However, don’t waste your time praising (and overpraising).
 The investor doesn’t buy a product, but a company.
 Investors are to saying, „Bet on the horseman, not the horse“.
 In addition to the benefits, you must be able to demonstrate what you intend to do with the money.

 You can follow the previous four points perfectly, but if you miss the following point, your speech is of no use.
 Therefore, bring out a clear call to action, which, again, should briefly outline the ways in which the investor and the company can be beneficial to each other.

-Frequentlu asked follow-up questions
+Frequently asked follow-up questions about the elevator pitch

 Your speech may be perfect, but if you fail to answer the follow-up questions, your numbers are confusing, or your unpleasant personality comes out after a polished speech, there’s no hope of getting warm advice and support, not to mention funding.